tomasstolker/ARTES/docs/input.rst

 atmosphere.fits
 ---------------

 This FITS file contains the atmospheric structure and scattering properties.
-It should contain the following nine HDU extensions:
+It should have the following nine HDU extensions:

   0. 1D Radial boundaries [m]
   1. 1D Polar boundaries [deg]